dividedmind/statistics-done-wrong/hiding.rst

 and sometimes the researchers did not explain why this happened or what impact it may have on the results.

+Worse, many of the scientists omitted results.
+The review board filings listed outcomes that would be measured by each study: side effect rates, patient-reported symptoms, and so on.
+Statistically significant changes in these outcomes were usually reported in published papers, but statistically insignificant results were omitted, as though the researchers had never measured them.
+(Obviously, this leads to hidden multiple comparisons: a study may monitor many outcomes but only report the few that are statistically significant.)
+A casual reader would never know that the study had monitored these outcomes.
+When surveyed, most of the researchers denied omitting outcomes, but the review board filings belied their claims.
+Every single one of their papers had left outcomes unreported.

 .. index:: stopping rules; omitted, multiple imputation

 Other reviews have found similar problems.
 Many studies suffer from missing